spideron/check42/docs/checks/basic.md

 ### Business Support

-**Purpose**: Check if the account has at least business support level subscribption.
+**Purpose**: Check if the account has at least a business support level subscription.
 **Implemented in version**: 1.0
 **Config**:
 ```JavaScript